Pratilipi/ecs-user-activity/APIDOC.md

 **Get Comment by id**
 ----
-This API is to get Comment by id.
+This API is to get comment by id.
 * **URL**
   /user-activity/comments/0123456789
 * **Method:**